helxplatform/dug/docker/README.md

 Automated DockerHub builds trigger two ways:

-  * On commits to helxplatform/dug in GitHub, which emits a DockerHub build with the tag latest, and
+  * On commits to helxplatform/dug in GitHub, which emits a DockerHub build with the tag **latest**, and
   * When a version tag of the form vn.n.n (e.g. v0.1.2) is pushed to GitHub, which emits a DockerHub build with the same tag.

 DockerHub only creates builds with version numbers from tagged GitHub commits.
 If you push a GitHub commit with a tag it will create both the latest and vn.n.n versions.